heigvdgachetje/API-2021-Protocol-Design/specs/heigvdgachetje/protocol.md

 ### Examples: examples of some typical dialogs.
 ```
-> Welcome!
-To request a computation, send "[Operator] [Operand1] [Operand2]".
+> Welcome-To request a computation, send "[Operator] [Operand1] [Operand2]".
 To get more information, send "help".
-add 2 2
++ 2 2
 > 2 + 2 = 4
 asdf
-> Error!
-Invalid request "asdf".
+> Error-Invalid request "asdf".
 To get more information, send "help".
-div 5 2
+/ 5 2
 > 5 / 2 = 2
-div 5.
+/ 5.
 2
 > 5 / 2 = 2.5
-mul 3 1e3
+* 3 1e3
 > 3 * 1000 = 3000
 exit
 ```